ICAR-CIFRI observed World Wetland Day 2025 for protecting wetlands

 Dr. Ranjan K. Manna, Principal Scientist and Head, Reservoir and Wetland Division, ICAR-CIFRI, described different activities of ICAR-CIFRI under the leadership of the director, Dr. Basanta K. Das.
 He also highlighted the importance and role of all different trophic levels of wetlands for different ecosystem services and emphasized the needs of important factors like river connectivity, aquatic macrophytes, etc for the conservation of precious biodiversity of wetlands and urged the fishers to actively participate for the conservation and restoration of wetland to ensure the long-term sustainability of fish production.
 Mr. Pankaj Sarkar, FEO FFDA, Nadia, emphasized the role of collaborative effort between State Fisheries Department, Research Institute and fish farmers for protecting the wetland ecology and fisheries.
 He also explained various Govt. development schemes which can render support to the wetland fishers.
 Mr. Pandab Kumar Das, Chairman, and Mr. Raju Das, Secretary of the Saguna Union Fishermen Cooperative Society, Kantaganj, Nadia, discussed various issues and challenges especially anthropogenic pollution they face for managing wetland fisheries.
 Dr. Lianthuamluaia, Senior Scientist and Dr. Pritijyoti Majhi, Scientist, ICAR-CIFRI, also sensitized the farmers on sustainable fish production management strategies and the available technologies for development of wetland fisheries.
 The fishers actively participated in the Scientist-Farmers Interaction session during the programme.
 During the interaction session,

 several issues related to the aquatic environment and fisheries management of wetland, along with potential mitigation measures, were discussed.
 Major problem identified were discharge of untreated sewage of Gayeshpur Municipality leading to hyper-eutrophication by algae causing disappearance of most of the Small Indigenous Fishes like Gudusia chapra, Nandus nandus, etc. The programme was attended by more than 100 fishers of the wetland belonging to Saguna Union Fisherman Cooperative Society, Kantaganj, Nadia.
 Vote of Thanks was delivered by Mr. Subrata Das, Technical Officer, ICAR-CIFRI.
-A seven-day training programme on "Inland Fisheries Management" was successfully conducted for 30 fish farmers from Purnia, Bihar, from January 29th to February 4th, 2025.
-Sponsored by the State Fisheries Department, the programme aimed to enhance the knowledge and skills of rural fish farming communities, equipping them with best practices for sustainable fisheries management.

 This website belongs to ICAR-Central Inland Fisheries Research Institute, Indian Council of Agricultural Research, an autonomous organization under the Department of Agricultural Research and Education, Ministry of Agriculture & Farmers Welfare, Government of India.
 Copyright @ 2010 ICAR, This website is developed & maintained by Agricultural Knowledge Management Unit.